Developing Your Career: Your Future After Graduating

 Three students sitting at a table in conversation.

-Fourth year is the time to reflect on your experience at UBC.
+As you're nearing graduation, reflect on your experience at UBC.

-Your fourth year at UBC may feel intimidating.
+Your last year or so at UBC may feel intimidating.
 You may or may not be graduating this year, and there is a good chance that you are starting to feel daunted by questions about your future.
 Questions like, “How can I stand out to employers?”, “What can I do with my degree?” and “What happens if I don’t get into my preferred graduate program?” are common for UBC students in their upper years.
 Answering these questions is going to require consideration of factors that are unique to you.

 Reflect and ask questions